Idan Sharabi and Dancers with Vanessa Goodman is a mixed bag of both the captivating and the messy.

 Unfortunately, the rest of the piece felt muddled, scattered, and a bit sloppy.
 This is not entirely a surprise since in his notes Sharabi states that he does not know the meaning of his work.
 Because of this, repeated motifs of choking, spectatorship, violence, and connection just feel like choppy, unexplored moments instead of a part of a cohesive whole.
 Many times, but not always, the dancers telegraph exactly what the recorded interviews are saying (for example, fanning themselves when the speaker talks about the hot California sun), making it unclear if they are intended to be acting out the speeches or accompanying them.

 That said, my date for the evening experienced the flip side of this, saying that the choreography felt “grounded and real” for her, helping her follow and understand the content of the interviews.
 The responses from the opening night audience indicate that they seemed to equally appreciate the work.

 With such a strong opener, it’s too bad that the headliner fell a bit flat, but the skill of the dancers and the concepts explored in Idan Sharabi and Dancers with Vanessa Goodman are still worth taking in.

 Idan Sharabi and Dancers with Vanessa Goodman continues as part of the 2015 Chutzpah!
-Festival until February 28 at the The Norman and Annette Rothstein Theatre (950 West 41 Ave, Vancouver).
-Visit http://chutzpahfestival.com for tickets and information.
+Festival until February 28 at The Norman and Annette Rothstein Theatre (950 West 41 Ave, Vancouver).
+Visit https://chutzpahfestival.com for tickets and information.